jamesshore/ergotest/docs/automation_api.md

 Render this test as a single color-coded line containing its status and name.
 If the test has unusual [beforeEach()](#testcaseresultbeforeeach) or [afterEach()](#testcaseresultaftereach) results (for example, if one of them failed), each _beforeEach()_ and _afterEach()_ result will also be rendered as an indented separate line.

 This is a convenience method.
 For more control over rendering, use the [Reporting API](reporting_api.md) instead.
+This is the same as calling [testRenderer.renderAsSingleLines(testCaseResult)](reporting_api.md#testrendererrenderassinglelines).

 [Back to top](#automation-api)